Types of Emergencies

 • Full names of any personnel who saw the threat.

-• Secure the original threat: DO NOT alter the item in any way.
+• Secure the original threat: Do Not alter the item in any way.

 • If small/removable, place in a bag or envelope.